CrunchyData/postgres-operator/docs/content/tutorial/connection-pooling.md

 ### Tolerations

-You can deploy pgBouncer instances to [Nodes with Taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) by setting [Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) through `spec.proxy.pgBouncer.tolerations`.
+You can deploy PgBouncer instances to [Nodes with Taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) by setting [Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) through `spec.proxy.pgBouncer.tolerations`.
 This attribute follows the [Kubernetes standard tolerations] layout.

-For example, if there were a set of Nodes with a Taint of `role=connection-poolers:NoSchedule` that you want to schedule your pgBouncer instances to, you could apply the following configuration:
+For example, if there were a set of Nodes with a Taint of `role=connection-poolers:NoSchedule` that you want to schedule your PgBouncer instances to, you could apply the following configuration:

 ```
 spec: